 This can be one of the least pleasant experiences on a cruise and it can hit anyone at any time.
 It is a result of a conflict in the inner ear, where the human balance mechanism resides and is caused by a vessel’s erratic motion on the water.
 This motion sickness is the same in varying forms as that experienced in a travelling car, plane, or a white knuckle fun park ride.
 It comes from motion.
+Some crew suggest the pectin in green apples helps neutralize the acid in the stomach, while the natural sugar helps settle the stomach.
+That might work, but there is also medication and wrist bands.

 Basic ways to help yourself.
 Keep your sinuses clear, and have excessive earwax removed.
 Then, be prepared.
 Seasickness can even hit experienced crew at times, so don’t get complacent.
 Arrogance is almost as bad as the movement of the sea at catching you out.